Love #30: All Good Things must come to an End

 She took hir leve, and nedes wolde wende.
 (Chaucer)

 This story set in ancient times smacks of a medieval courtly love triangle (just as risky as the Andalusian story recounted a little way back).
-While set within the siege of Troy, it does not come to us directly or indirectly from Homer (although Homer makes passing reference to Troilus), but instead appears in early medieval texts (Recuyell of the Historyes of Troye, Dictys and Dares, Excidium Troie).
+While set within the siege of Troy, it does not come to us directly or indirectly from Homer (although Homer makes passing reference to Troilus), but instead appears in early/high medieval texts (Recuyell of the Historyes of Troye, Dictys and Dares, Excidium Troie).
 While there are intriguing suggestions that these might lead back to a lost Latin source, the story context suggests otherwise.

 While Boccaccio is better known for a scandalous account of the rich avoiding lock down restriction during a medieval plague, he also told the story, Il Filostrato.
 It mixes comedy with tragedy, fired with his own love of his muse "Fiammetta" ("little flame", Maria d'Aquino, a Neapolitan noblewoman beheaded in 1382 for her part in the 1345 murder of King Andrew).
 And there perhaps we might pause, for sometimes a story or a song tells us more about the writer than the fictive subjects.